- Share dilution

 If you raised money via SAFEs or other types of convertible instruments, your priced round is when all these convert into equity.

 When you raise an early priced round, it’s easy to focus on new investors and overlook early investors.
-As you figure out how much money you want to raise and how much of your company you can afford to give away, factoring in the shares you owe to all your SAFE holders (including early investors) will give you a more holistic view of equity dilution.
+As you figure out how much money you want to raise and how much of your company you can reasonably give up, factoring in the shares you owe to all your SAFE holders (including early investors) will give you a more holistic view of equity dilution.

 Your option pool